-Health officials around the world are raising the alarm about the threat of a mysterious virus (a yet-to-be named member of the coronavirus family).
+Health officials around the world are raising the alarm about the threat of COVID-19, a member of the coronavirus family.
 Discovered in the major Chinese city of Wuhan last December, the virus has caused several cases of pneumonia (symptoms include cough, fever and heavy breathing), a deadly disease for infants, the elderly and those with weak immune systems.

 Dr. Kamran Khan has made it his life’s mission to fight the spread of infectious diseases like this new coronavirus.
 A practising physician, professor and founder-CEO of Toronto-based startup BlueDot, Dr. Khan researched the recent Ebola outbreak in Congo, sat on the WHO’s Emergency Committee during the 2015 Zika outbreak, served as a clinician-scientist at St. Michael’s Hospital amidst the 2003 SARS epidemic, and studied in New York City throughout the anthrax and West Nile crises.
 In short, Dr. Khan is an ideal person to make sense of the current emergency — and provide advice on how to stop it.

 “This is a tragedy that, sadly, is occurring with greater frequency as countries and people become more connected,” says Dr. Khan.
 “The good news is this: with advancements in big data and analytics, we can now spread information — empowering healthcare workers and saving lives —faster than the spread of any disease.”